garimaj2108/Data-Viz-Final-Project/README.md

 * Benefit- Actionable insights such as comparison of growth of different job sectors(eg: Tech) over the years will bolster the claim more

-**Improvement:** Include data on employment rate, weather conditions, traffic data, new job opportunities, average working age, business opportunities and also all the major cities in US to give audience better and wide comparison.
+**Improvement:** Include data on employment rate, weather conditions, traffic data, new job opportunities, average working age, business opportunities and also all the major cities in the US to give audience better and wide comparison.

 * Benefit- These are the conditions people take into consideration in choosing a place to live

 **Improvement:** Include the cost for more than one adult

-* Benefit- Using calculation for more than one adult can provide a better comparison to the audience as a large part of the the population have families and the bigger picture is "Will I be able to better support my family if I move to this place?"
+* Benefit- Using a calculation for more than one adult can provide a better comparison to the audience as a large part of  the population have families and the bigger picture is "Will I be able to better support my family if I move to this place?"

 ******************************************************************************************************************************
 ******************************************************************************************************************************